liferay/liferay-docs/userGuide/en/chapters/05-document-management.markdown

 Liferay's Documents and Media library provides a mechanism for storing files online using the same type of structure that you use to store files locally.
-You can use it to store files of any kind; it serves as a virtual shared drive.
-The Documents and Media portlet takes its name from the fact that it represents a redesign of two portlets from previous versions: the Document Library and the Image Gallery.
-First, the Documents and Media library serves as a repository for all types of files; there's no need to store image files in a separate Image Gallery anymore.
-Second, the Media Gallery portlet does not serve as a repository but just displays selected content from the Documents and Media library.
+You can use it to store files of any kind; it serves as a virtual shared drive, and can mount and browse external repositories.
+Its companion portlet, the Media Gallery, displays selected content from the Documents and Media library.
 It can display image, audio and video files.
-Other features in the Documents and Media library include customizable document types and metadata sets, automatic document preview generation and support for mounting multiple external repositories.
+Other features in the Documents and Media library include customizable document types and metadata sets, automatic document preview generation, and support for mounting multiple external repositories.
 The new document types and metadata sets are an addition to, not a replacement for, the portal's system of tags and categories.
 Let's start exploring how to use the Documents and Media portlet.

 ## Getting Started with the Documents and Media Portlet

-The Documents and Media portlet is non-instanceable.
+The Documents and Media portlet, like many other of Liferay's portlets, is non-instanceable.
 This means that each page on your portal can host at most one such portlet.
-Furthermore, if you add multiple Documents and Media portlets to pages in the same site, these portlets will share the same data sets since they are scoped by site by default.
+Furthermore, if you add multiple Documents and Media portlets to pages in the same site, these portlets by default share the same data sets since they are scoped by site.
 However, you can add multiple Documents and Media *Display* portlets to a page.
-Then you can choose content from actual Documents and Media repositories to display.
+Then you can choose specific subfolders from actual Documents and Media repositories to display.
 Remember that users, by default, have their own personal sites with public and private pages.
 They can use their personal sites to host Documents and Media portlets for storing or sharing their own files.

 ![Figure 5.1: The Documents and Media portlet offers a plethora of options to choose from.](../../images/05-document-library.png)

-The default view of the Documents and Media portlet displays the contents of the *Home* folder.
+The Documents and Media portlet's default view displays the contents of the *Home* folder.
 The links on the left side of the portlet windows are filters.
-You can use these filters to choose what you want the main window of the portlet to display. *Recent* displays documents users have recently uploaded, edited or downloaded. *Mine* shows *your* documents; in other words, the documents you have uploaded. *Browse by Type* displays a list of options you can choose to help filter your results.
+You can use these filters to choose what you want the main window of the portlet to show. *Recent* displays documents users have recently uploaded, edited or downloaded. *Mine* shows *your* documents; in other words, the documents you have uploaded. *Browse by Type* shows a list of options you can choose to help filter your results.
 If you click on one of these filters, the main portlet window shows only documents that belong to the selected document type.
 When you add custom document types, which we discuss below, they are added to the filter